News & Events

 In a recent issue of Science, Jay Shendure, Alexander Schier and colleagues present an extraordinarily powerful new approach to trace the lineage of cells as they divide within an organism.

-Mosquito (Image courtesy of the National Institutes for Health)
+Mosquito (Image courtesy of the National Institutes for Health); featured image for Two Zika proteins responsible for microcephaly identified

 Two Zika proteins responsible for microcephaly identified